pmndrs/zustand/docs/reference/use-store.md

 #### Parameters

-- `currentState`: It's the current state.
+- `currentState`: The current state.
-- `previousState`: It's the previous state.
+- `previousState`: The previous state.

 #### Returns